atbarker/Artifice/README.md

 On the other hand, we need discrete support for the passive file system.
 This is where `Artifice Modules` come into play.
 A modules task, given a physical block device, is to figure out whether or not a particular fule system exists on the physical block device.
 Moreover, if a module detects that a certain file system is present, then it needs to provide pointers to the free blocks in the file system to be used by Artifice.
 If a module cannot detect the presence of a particular file system on a physical block device, then it simply returns a `false` and does not need to fill up free block information.

 Currently, we have modules for `FAT32`, `NTFS`, and `EXT4`.
 Although we have planned support for `APFS`, APFS is a propietory file system by Apple, and as such its specifications are unclear.
-Additionally support for log structured file systems like F2FS is a long term goal.
+Support for log structured or flash specific file systems like `F2FS` or `YAFFS` is a long term goal.

 ### How do we keep mapped data safe, and unrecognizable: Information Dispersal Algorithms.